Advice > Product management

 5.2 Learn a consistent method for answering PM interview questions

-As mentioned previously, Netflix will ask you questions that fall into certain categories like culture, behavioral, design, strategy, and estimation questions.
+As mentioned previously, Apple will ask you questions that fall into certain categories, like behavioral, product, strategy, and technical questions.
 Approaching each question with a predefined method will enable you to build strong interview habits.

 Then, when it comes time for your interviews, these habits will reduce your stress and help you to make a great impression.

-If you’re just looking for a jumping-off point, you can start learning about the different question types you’ll need to master in the following PM interview guides:
+If you’re just looking for a jump-off point, you can start learning about the different question types you’ll need to master in the following PM interview guides:

 Once you’re in command of the subject matter, you’ll want to practice answering questions.
 But by yourself, you can’t simulate thinking on your feet or the pressure of performing in front of a stranger.
 Plus, there are no unexpected follow-up questions and no feedback.